 Aim artists: Jeff Johns and Chris Rose

 20th October: Drawing - Alternate ways of making drawings

 Facilitators: Colin Higginson and Helen Grant (Visual Artists)

 Aim artists: Jonathan Barr, Lindsay and Chris Rose

 Louise Brown – ‘Pitch Up’ production R&D

-For this commission, Louise is collaborated with disabled artists Jonny Cotsen and Suzie Birchwood.
+For this commission, Louise has collaborated with disabled artists Jonny Cotsen and Suzie Birchwood.
 They created a family-friendly show with accessibility, including audio-description, embedded from the outset of the creation period and in the fabric of the piece.
 In the first creation week, the team benefited from feedback from an audience at Milestone School in Gloucester.

 To get a flavour for the piece being created, watch a short film:

 Palantypist: Shelly Holley